rblack42/QtMMD/rst/01-getting-started.rst

 Step1: Create the Project Directory
 ===================================

 This is simple.
 Pick a place on your system where you will be managing projects.
 On my system, I use a directory named **_dev** in my home directory.
-This project will be named **qtMMD** so this is the command I use to set up the project:
+This project will be named **QtMMD** so this is the command I use to set up the project:

 ..	code-block:: shell

 	$ cd _dev
-	$ mkdir qtMMD
+	$ mkdir QtMMD

 Step2: Create the |VENV|
 ========================